mazhs1992/Microservices/README.md

 ## Deployment

-Monitors the pods, makes sure they are running
+Monitors the pods, makes sure they are running.
+If someone crashes the deployment will create the pod again

 ## Service